O'Reilly Media

-O'Reilly Media (formerly O'Reilly & Associates) is an American learning company established by Tim O'Reilly that publishes books, produces tech conferences, and provides an online learning platform.
+O'Reilly Media, Inc. (formerly O'Reilly & Associates) is an American learning company established by Tim O'Reilly that provides technical and professional skills development courses via an online learning platform.
+O'Reilly also publishes books about programming and other technical content.
 Its distinctive brand features a woodcut of an animal on many of its book covers.
+The company was known as a popular tech conference organizer for more than 20 years before closing the live conferences arm of its business.

 Company

 Early days

 The company began in 1978 as a private consulting firm doing technical writing, based in the Cambridge, Massachusetts area.
 In 1984, it began to retain publishing rights on manuals created for Unix vendors.
 A few 70-page "Nutshell Handbooks" were well-received, but the focus remained on the consulting business until 1988.
 After a conference displaying O'Reilly's preliminary Xlib manuals attracted significant attention, the company began increasing production of manuals and books.
 The original cover art consisted of animal designs developed by Edie Freedman because she thought that Unix program names sounded like "weird animals".

 Global Network Navigator

-In 1993 O'Reilly Media created the first web portal, when they launched one of the first Web-based resources, Global Network Navigator.
+In 1993 O'Reilly Media created the first web portal, when they launched one of the first Web-based resources, Global Network Navigator (GNN).
 GNN was sold to AOL in 1995, in one of the first large transactions of the dot-com bubble.
 GNN was the first site on the World Wide Web to feature paid advertising.